RedHatRanger/RHCE9Vagrant/NOTES.md

 ## Lab Setup

-> you can create the lab setup manually, but instead i've `Vagrantfile` which you can use in order to create this setup, please go to this website for more information regarding lab setup https://github.com/rdbreak/rhce8env
+> You can create the lab setup manually, but instead I've created a [Virtualbox Vagrantfile](https://github.com/RedHatRanger/RHCE9Vagrant/tree/main/Vagrantfiles/virtualbox) which you can use in order to create this setup automatically.

 ## Q1.
 Ansible Installation and Configuration